ProfPorkins/Coronavirus-NanoForce/docs/Renderers.md

         m_rendererStatus->render(renderTarget);
     }

-You can see how each different renderer is used to render the different elements of the game.
 One item of note in this method is the `m_renderPlayer(renderTarget);` line of code.
 When a level starts, the player controlled ship isn't yet visible.  `m_renderPlayer` is an `std::function` that accepts an `sf::RenderTarget` parameter.
 When the level starts, it is assigned to a lambda that does nothing.
 Once the player controlled ship needs to be drawn, it is assigned to a lambda that calls the actual renderer used to draw the player ship.

 Because each renderer has a very specific job to do, the code for each is relatively small.
 A few are highlighted in the sections below.